Axelph237/Vega-Sector/- pages/Rules/Combat/Movement.md

 ## Types of Movement
 There are various types of movement that each handle a player's base movement stat differently.

-**Walking**
+**Sprinting**
 This is the default form of movement.
-Walking counts a player's base movement normally.
+Sprinting counts a player's base movement normally.

-**Sprinting**
-When a player is sprinting, their base movement speed is doubled.
-Sprints can only be made through committing a Sprint action.
-During a sprint, a player's and enemy accuracies are halved.

 **Swimming**
 During swimming, all tiles traversed are difficult terrain.
 Additionally, no action requiring `Grace` can be performed while in water.